artainmo/DevOps/cloud/README.md

 AWS Glue Data Catalog is a central repository to store metadata for all your tables.
 It can for example index all datasets within amazon S3.
 It integrates with Athena or Redshift for data discovery.<br>
 Glue Crawlers help build the Glue Data Catalog.
 They go through data and infer shemas and partitions.<br>
 Glue ETL or extract transform load is a service that transforms, cleans, enriches data, before doing analysis.
-It can also perform ML transformations with 'FindMatches ML' to identify duplicate or matching records in dataset.
+It can also perform ML transformations with 'FindMatches ML' to identify duplicate or matching records in dataset.<br>
+AWS Glue DataBrew allows cleaning and normalizing data without writing any code.

+Amazon Relational Database Service (RDS) is a managed service for the use of a SQL database in the cloud.
+Amazon Aurora is a database technology who supports PostgreSQL and MySQL, because it is cloud optimized, performances on PostgreSQL and MySQL is more efficient.
+It is more expensive than RDS but more efficient.
+Aurora is serverless and managed by RDS.<br>
+Redshift is a database type based on PostgreSQL that is in a warehouse designed for large scale data set storage and analysis.
+It is not used for online transaction processing (OLTP), which is what RDS is good for.
+Instead Redshift is used for online analytical processing (OLAP).
+Usually S3 data needs to be loaded into Redshift to perform its SQL queries, however, Redshift Spectrum can be used to query directly into S3.
+While Redshift can perform analytics, RDS and Aurora only store data.<br>
+DynamoDB is a serverless NoSQL database while S3 stores objects.<br>
+OpenSearch (previously called ElasticSearch) is used to index data and search among data points, but also for clickstream analytics.<br>
+ElastiCache has a caching mechanism which allows faster data retrieval, thus lower latency.

 ## Resources
 [Udemy course - Ultimate AWS Certified Cloud Practitioner CLF-C02](https://campus19.udemy.com/course/aws-certified-cloud-practitioner-new)<br>